xtendui/xtendui/src/gatsby/markdown/core/drop/static.md

 ##Static

-Drop position relative to closest element with `position: relative;` with `.drop_container--static`.
+Drop position relative to closest element with `position: relative;` with `.drop-container--static`.

 For limiting event inside a selector use `.event-limit`.